zX3no/Omnia/README.md

 ### Overview

-Kotlin is meant to be used with IntelliJ IDEA, but I don't like IDE's so I followed the command line tutorial instead.
+Kotlin is meant to be used with IntelliJ IDEA.
+I don't like IDEA so I followed the command line tutorial instead.

 I measured `5.01` seconds to compile and run hello world.
-I don't think it should be that slow so I'll just leave it up to my own incompetence.
+I think this has something to do with using `kotlinc` instead of a proper build tool (IDEA, Gradle, Maven).

-I kept running into these overload ambiguity errors.
-I was quite frustrating.
+I kept encountering overload ambiguity errors, which don't clarify anything.

 ```log
   timer.kt:9:22: error: overload resolution ambiguity: